UQRacing/lidar_processing/README.md

-# LiDAR Cone Detection
+# LiDAR Processing
-This is the new and improved LiDAR cone detection code, based on the work originally done by Riley Bowyer and Caleb Aitken in 2020-2021.

-Compared to the original, the following changes have been made:

-- Does not implement the custom UQR point cloud data type, it uses ROS & Open3D types directly
-- Only supports the LeiShen LiDAR used on the AV to simplify development
-- Uses Open3D instead of PCL, for a better API and more performance

-However, the general concept of ground plane segmentation to detect the cones is mostly left as-is.
+This is the new and improved LiDAR processing pipeline.
+It takes in a LiDAR point cloud, camera parameters, and spits out a depth image that can be used in combination with a 2D cone detector to estimate 3D cone positions.
+The code uses OpenCV

+The original solution was to detect cones directly in the point cloud.
+This approach may still be used if the 2D cone detector is too inaccurate or slow.

-**Original authors:**
+**Original authors (2020-2021):**

 - Riley Bowyer (riley.d.bowyer@gmail.com)
 - Caleb Aitken

-**Next version authors:**
+**Next version authors (2022-):**

-- Matt Young (m.young2@uqconnect.edu.au)
+- Matt Young (m.young2@uqconnect.edu.au): depth map generation code and optimisations
-- Fahed Alhanaee
+- Tom Day: original Python VAPE code, which this repo is basically a C++ port of
+- Fahed Alhanaee: detecting cones in 3D point cloud (see the "open3d" branch)

 The current maintainer of the repo is Matt Young.